papadeiv/NQL/README.md

 ## Suggested benchmarks
 This suite was built for educational purposes and as a quick first reference for testing more performant softwares for numerical integration.
 As a benchmark for its performance against fairly demanding computations in the script [benchmark.m](examples/benchmark.m) the results displayed in Figure 2 from the paper [Design of quadrature rules for Müntz and Müntz-logarithmic polynomials using monomial transformation](https://onlinelibrary.wiley.com/doi/abs/10.1002/nme.2684) are replicated.
 The kernel is a sequence of Müntz monomials of the form <img src="https://render.githubusercontent.com/render/math?math=f(x)=x^{\lambda}">
-where `lambda` is a real-valued exponent ranging continuosly from 0 to 48; in the simulation such continuous interval is discretised in _500_ samples while using a precision of _100_ (decimal) digits.
+where `lambda` is a real-valued exponent ranging continuosly from 0 to 40; in the simulation such continuous interval is discretised in _1000_ equispaced samples while using a precision of _16_ (decimal) digits for the Gauss-Legendre quadrature.
 With _N=16_ nodes the errors are

 ![](examples/images/error16.svg)